tumelohq/documentation/Instrument_Transparency/README.md

 ## Definitions

 * **Composite instrument**: A composite instrument will be invested into other instruments, such as shares, bonds or even other composite instruments.
-There are many types of composite instruments (mutual, OEIC, ETFs…) but all have this basic structure.
+There are many types of composite instruments (mutual, OEIC, ETFs, etc…) but all have this basic structure.

 ### Subscribed instruments